 With Summer just about here, there’s a lot of talk of swimming in the pool or heading to the beach.
 Naturally, the next topic of discussion that usually follows beach season is weight loss.
-Many people are concerned with how they look in their bathing suit and they want to lose those few extra pounds.
+Many people are concerned with how they look in their bathing suits and they want to lose those few extra pounds.

-When it comes to losing weight, we all know that diet and exercise is key.
+When it comes to losing weight, we all know that diet and exercise are key.
 But what’s not talked about as much, yet is equally important, is your mindset.
 If you don’t have the mental toughness to stick to your diet and exercise program, you’re never going to be successful in your weight loss endeavor.

 The good news is that there are some simple steps you can take to be in the right frame of mind to take on the challenges that often show up while on a diet.
 Here are 10 of them.

 10 Ways to Get Your Brain Ready for Summer Fat Loss

 1. Know why you’re dieting

 Every day, write down the five most important reasons you must lose weight and get healthy until you hit your ideal weight.
 This will burn them into your mind and keep you on track.
 Your why is equally important to how you’re going to do it.